 Attacks in Syria

-Since mid-March, 2011, Syrian government forces have sought to crush citizen uprisings.
-More than 10,000 people have been killed and at thousands of others are reported to be in custody or missing.
+Since mid-March 2011 Syrian government forces have sought to crush citizen uprisings.
+More than 190,000 people have been killed according to the UN and at thousands of others are reported to be in custody or missing.

 In addition to the widely reported atrocities committed by the government, PHR has discovered reports of grievous attacks on medical facilities, health workers, and patients and documented these alarming assaults on the medical profession.

-PHR calls on Dr. Assad to end assaults on Syria’s hospitals, doctors, and patients — a clear violation of the universally recognized principles of medical neutrality.
+PHR calls on Bashar al-Assad to end assaults on Syria’s hospitals, doctors, and patients — a clear violation of the universally recognized principle of medical neutrality.
 Medical neutrality requires noninterference with medical services in times of armed conflict and nondiscriminatory treatment of the sick and wounded.

-Both sides of the conflict must immediately abide by all relevant international laws; they must cease all attacks on civilians, and take immediate steps to abide by the terms of the ceasefire agreement.
-The sick and wounded must be provided the help they need, and medical professionals must be free to do their job without interferences.
+Both sides of the conflict must immediately abide by all relevant international laws.
+The sick and wounded must be provided the help they need, and medical professionals must be free to do their job without interference.

 More Persecution of Health Workers News »

 The People’s Convoy: We Reject The New Normal Of Attacks On Hospitals (December 22, 2016)

 The brutality visited on Aleppo in recent weeks has shown the world that Syrian President Bashar al-Assad has no scruples about killing his own people and destroying one of the world’s once-great cities.
 But it’s a brutality that has been clear all along to those of us who’ve watched Assad and his allies engage in a seemingly limitless campaign to annihilate Syria’s health care infrastructure and personnel over the past five years.